buendiadas/solidity-cron/README.md

 ## About

-The repo provides tools enabing to divide time in epochs on Ethereum Smart Contracts, through onchain "clocks".
+The repo provides tools to let you easily schedule state changes on the EVM.
+It does it by dividing time in epochs through onchain "clocks".
 Clocks are single contracts following a common interface (`ICron.sol`)

 ## How it works